microsoft/datashaper/docs/verbs/convert.md

 # convert

-Converts the data type of a column from one type to another.
-This is normally used for converting string data to a structured type such as a date or number.
+Converts the data of a column from one type to another.
+This is normally used for converting string data to a strict type such as a date or number.
+Cell values that do not properly parse to the specified type will be set to empty/NaN in the output.

 ## Data types